steven-halla/casino_hell/README.md

 5) add sound effects when confirming something via button press such as with yes/no menus

-18) need to go through black jack , fix the card displays, make them slower,
-19) black jack bug for drawing cards on bust it not showing card
 20) need to build out demon boss encounter

-21) coin flip shield needs work , with freddy if hes below he alays flips tails and I think that is where
-22) the issue lies

 27) need to make sure there are never empty dialog anywhere need to fine tooth comb and fix with blits

-29)test magic for coin flip fred shield